-- Technological implementation differs from one application to another (you might not require the same code coverage on new code for Web or Java applications).
+- The technological implementation differs from one application to another (you might not require the same code coverage on new code for web applications as you would for Java applications).

 - You want to ensure stronger requirements on some of your applications (internal frameworks for example).

-Which is why you can define as many quality gates as you need.
+For these reasons, you can define as many quality gates as you need.
 You can access the Quality Gates page from the top menu.
-From here you can define and manage your Quality Gates.
+From there, you can define and manage all of your quality gates.

-With the Quality Gate, you can enforce ratings (reliability, security, security review, and maintainability) based on metrics on overall code and new code.
+With the quality gate, you can enforce ratings (reliability, security, security review, and maintainability) based on metrics for overall code and new code.
 These metrics are part of the default quality gate.
-Note that, while test code quality impacts your Quality Gate, it's only measured based on the maintainability and reliability metrics.
-Duplication and security issues aren't measured on test code.
+Note that while test code quality impacts your quality gate, it's only measured based on the maintainability and reliability metrics.
+Duplication and security issues are not measured on test code.

 Number of Lines of Code is greater than 1000.